Ravi Bishnoi: International career

 In December 2019, he was named in India's squad for the 2020 Under-19 Cricket World Cup.
 On 21 January 2020, in India's match against Japan, Bishnoi took four wickets without conceding a run, before finishing his spell with four wickets for five runs from eight overs, with India winning by ten wickets, and he was named the man of the match.
 He finished the tournament as the leading wicket-taker.

 In January 2022, Bishnoi was named in India's One Day International (ODI) and Twenty20 International (T20I) squads for their home series against the West Indies.
 He made his T20I debut on 16 February 2022, for India against the West Indies cricket team, taking two wickets for 17 runs and being named the player of the match.
 In October 2022, he was named in India's ODI squad, for their series against South Africa.
 He made his ODI debut on 6 October 2022 against the South Africa.
+Following a successful tour, Ravi Bishnoi received Cap no. 95 for India on 16th February 2022.
+Building on this accomplishment, he later secured his ODI Cap no. 255 on 6th October 2022.
+In November 2023, he was selected in India's squad for the five match T20 series against Australia, where he impressed with a series leading 9 wickets at an average of 18.22.
+In the first match, he conceded 54 runs off his 4 overs, picking up just 1 wicket.
+In the second match, he bowled an impressive spell, picking up 3 wickets for just 32 runs.